CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/bewerbung_sowobau/_index.en.md

 <form action="/bewerbung_sowobau/send.php" method="post" accept-charset="utf-8">
 <p>We're glad you're interested in moving into our housing project!

-We hope that the flats will be ready for occupancy from January 2024.
+We hope that the flats will be ready for occupancy from February 2024.
 If you want to move in, you can apply here:</p>

 <h3>Who are you?</h3>